Section: Witch’s Dilemma

 Once the research began I was hooked and fascinated by the story.
 Several books have been written on the subject, so I came up with a different angle – what if the Bell Witch’s direct ascendants were alive today and still witches?
 As we get further into this blog, pay close attention to the names and you will see the bloodline for some of the characters in Witch’s Dilemma, which started to form when the feud began centuries ago.
 I’ll start at the beginning.

-The next thing that caught our attention was a historical marker that gave some detail about the Bell Witch, and talked about Andrew Jackson – the same Andrew Jackson who was a general and a president, and who I hold partially responsible for the Trail of Tears and the deaths of thousands of American Indians.
+We arrived in Adams, Tennessee and began looking over our shoulders, just in case we were on the Bell Witch’s radar.
+Besides the welcome sign greeting us to the city limits, pictured above the next thing that caught our attention was a historical marker.
+The marker gave us details about the Bell Witch, and talked about Andrew Jackson – the same Andrew Jackson who was a general and a president, and who I hold partially responsible for the Trail of Tears and the deaths of thousands of American Indians.
 (That’s right, folks – we were not here first, they were, and this was all theirs until we showed up.)

 The Legend of the Bell Witch: Summarized